wacko/theguidetocuba/welcome_aboard/breaking_down_the_syntax.md

 In this short example, we can identify three methods that appear in all Cuba applications: `define`, `on` and `res`.

-As the name suggests, `Cuba#define` allows us to define a Cuba app through a block, that gives us some objects like `req`, `res` and `env`, and a couple of helper methods to manage the flow of our application, like the handy `on`.
+As the name suggests, `Cuba#define` allows us to define a Cuba application through a block.
+Inside, we have some objects like `req`, `res` and `env`, and a couple of helper methods to manage the flow of our application, like the handy `on`.

 `Cuba#on` is responsible for managing the control flow of our application and is the cornerstone of defining routes.
-If you're used to the `if/else/case` statements, on will be very easy to get.
-**How it works?** It executes the given block only if all of the given arguments evaluate to `true`.
+If you're used to the `if`, `else` and `case` statements in Ruby, `on` will be very easy to grasp. **How does it work?** It executes the given block only if all of the given arguments evaluate to `true`.

-Going back to the above example, we can see that `on` expects `root` to be `true` in order to write the "Hello, Cuba!" message. `root` returns `true` only if the accessed path is the root of the application (`"/"` or `""`).
+Going back to the above example, we can see that `on` expects `root` to be `true` in order to write the **Hello, Cuba!** message. `root` returns `true` only if the accessed path is the root of the application (`"/"` or `""`).
 That's why every time we enter to <http://localhost:9393/>, we see the welcome message.

-It's possible to create multiple `on` blocks or create nested ones, but we will discuss these features later.
+It's possible to create multiple `on` blocks but we will discuss this later.
+TODO: Explain more about on.

 Finally, there is the `res` object that not only represents the response object, but also provides us with methods for setting the response status,